64kramsystem/personal_notes/topics/bash.md

 Parameter expansion supports internal expansion, and escape chars: `line=${line//$'\t'/ }`

 WATCH OUT!
 Replacements are greedy.
+Also, after a replacement if performed, Bash starts from the next unreplaced substring.

 ```sh
 ${str:-<expr>}                    # default a parameter: set if undefined or blank